Renmin University of China: The Rural Reconstruction Center of Renmin University

 The Chongyang Institute for Financial Studies at Renmin University of China (RDCY) was officially established on January 19, 2013.
 It was built on the education fund set up by Shanghai Chongyang Investment Management Co., Ltd. through a donation to Renmin University of China, and it is the core achievement of this donation project.

-As a new-type think tank with distinct Chinese characteristics, RDCY has invited a wide range of talents, inviting dozens of former politicians, senior bankers, and renowned scholars from around the world to serve as senior fellows.
-It always adheres to the purpose of focusing on reality, advising the country and serving the people.
-Currently, RDCY has 7 departments and operates 4 professional research centers, namely the Center for Eco-Financial Studies, the Global Governance Research Center, the China-US People-to-People Exchange Research Center, and the China-Russia People-to-People Exchange Research Center.
-In recent years, RDCY has achieved fruitful results in research fields such as financial development, global governance, major power relations, and macro policies, winning extensive praise and high recognition at home and abroad.
+As a think tank, RDCY has invited former politicians, senior bankers, and scholars from around the world to serve as senior fellows.
+It aims to focus on reality, advise the country, and serve the people.
+Currently, RDCY has 7 departments and operates 4 research centers: the Center for Eco-Financial Studies, the Global Governance Research Center, the China-US People-to-People Exchange Research Center, and the China-Russia People-to-People Exchange Research Center.
+RDCY conducts research in fields such as financial development, global governance, major power relations, and macro policies.

 In terms of operation and research, RDCY has built a capable and efficient full-time team.
 In research work, RDCY's research in areas such as global governance, macro finance, major power relations, and public diplomacy is at the forefront level in China.
 As of 2025, it has published over a hundred related works and released hundreds of research reports.
 Its research results have been repeatedly approved and affirmed by General Secretary Xi Jinping and other Party and state leaders.
 On May 17, 2016, General Secretary Xi Jinping presided over a symposium on philosophy and social sciences.
 Prof. Wang Wen, the dean of RDCY, was invited to participate and speak, and was immediately recognized by the General Secretary.